ericholscher/ericholscher.com/site/blog/drafts/musings-programming-community.rst

 you are trying to discover something that already exists.
 In programming,
 you are trying to create something new.
-The act of building is an inherently more cooperative effort than discover.
+The act of building is an inherently more cooperative effort than discovering.
+Normally,
-By definition only one person can discover something.
+only one person can discover something.

 Meandering in the Woods
 -----------------------